 The estimation of reserves involves two distinct determinations.
 The first determination results in the estimation of the quantities of recoverable oil and gas and the second determination results in the estimation of the uncertainty associated with those estimated quantities in accordance with the definitions set forth by the Securities and Exchange Commission's Regulations Part 210.4-10(a).
 The process of estimating the quantities of recoverable oil and gas reserves relies on the use of certain generally accepted analytical procedures.
 These analytical procedures fall into three broad categories or methods: (1) performance-based methods; (2) volumetric-based methods; and (3) analogy.
-These methods may be used singularly or in combination by the reserve evaluator in the process of estimating the quantities of reserves.
+These methods may be used individually or in combination by the reserve evaluator in the process of estimating the quantities of reserves.
 Reserve evaluators must select the method or combination of methods which in their professional judgment is most appropriate given the nature and amount of reliable geoscience and engineering data available at the time of the estimate, the established or anticipated performance characteristics of the reservoir being evaluated and the stage of development or producing maturity of the property.

 In many cases, the analysis of the available geoscience and engineering data and the subsequent interpretation of this data may indicate a range of possible outcomes in an estimate, irrespective of the method selected by the evaluator.
 When a range in the quantity of reserves is identified, the evaluator must determine the uncertainty associated with the incremental quantities of the reserves.
 If the reserve quantities are estimated using the deterministic incremental approach, the uncertainty for each discrete incremental quantity of the reserves is addressed by the reserve category assigned by the evaluator.
 Therefore, it is the categorization of reserve quantities as proved, probable and/or possible that addresses the inherent uncertainty in the estimated quantities reported.
 For proved reserves, uncertainty is defined by the SEC as reasonable certainty wherein the "quantities actually recovered are much more likely than not to be achieved."
-The SEC states that "probable reserves are those additional reserves that are less certain to be recovered than proved reserves are those additional reserves that are less certain to be recovered than probable reserves and the total quantities ultimately recovered from a project have a low probability of exceeding proved plus probable plus possible reserves."
+The SEC states that "probable reserves, are as likely as not to be recovered.
+The SEC states that "possible reserves, are as likely as not to be recovered."
+The SEC states that are less certain to be recovered than proved reserves are those additional reserves that are less certain to be recovered than proved reserves are those additional reserves that are less certain to be recovered than proved reserves are those additional reserves that are less certain to be recovered than proved reserves are those additional reserves that are less certain to be recovered than proved reserves are those additional reserves that are less certain to be recovered than proved reserves are those additional reserves that are less certain to be recovered than proved reserves are those additional reserves that are less certain to be recovered than proved reserves are those additional reserves that are less certain to be recovered than proved reserves are those additional reserves that are less certain to be recovered than proved reserves are those additional reserves that are less certain to proved plus probable plus possible reserves."
 All quantities of reserves within the same reserve category must meet the SEC definitions as noted above.